noseka1/noseka1.github.io/source/_posts/2015-07-19-browsing-docker-source-using-eclipse.markdown

 gocode --help
 {% endcodeblock %}

 Eclipse provides a configuration dialog for Go tools under `Window -> Preferences`.
-There's even buttons to click & install the `oracle` and `gocode` tools from within Eclipse.
+There are even buttons to click and install the `oracle` and `gocode` tools from within Eclipse.
 We did this installation on the command-line.

 {% img center /images/posts/eclipse_go3.png %}